 - Access to an exclusive singles’ lounge

-- Meet-ups and bar crawls for solo travellers
+- Meet-ups for solo travellers

 Although solo cabins do not have penetration across Royal Caribbean’s entire fleet, they do offer balcony staterooms.